srid/emanote/README.md

 To triage,

+- [ ] fsnotify: reliably handle directory renames/ moves
+  - If nothing, restart mount on such events.
 - [ ] apply prismJS on live server refresh?
   - Hack on `<script class="ema-rerun">`?
 - [ ] `emanote gen` should generate $dir.html even if $dir.md doesn't exist.